The Kalender of Shepherdes

 There are several different topics covered in different versions of the Kalender; the exact contents vary between editions.
 They include poetry, health advice, astrological information, calendars, and religious instructions.
-The latter provides the bulk of the material in the Kalender, and was designed to provide instruction in Christian belief and practice for lay people.
+The latter provide the bulk of the material in the Kalender, and were designed to provide instruction in Christian belief and practice for lay people.

 The Kalender is also noteworthy for its vivid woodcut illustrations, including illustrations for an eyewitness account by Lazarus of Hell.

 It continued to be a best-seller throughout the sixteenth century.